andrezimpel/twemoji-on-kokayne/README.md

 Be sure to include the `/src/scss/fastlane.css` to enable customization.

 ### custom asset path
-You're also able to adjust the url the assets are loaded form. twemoji on the fastlane also includes the 16x16 and svg assets.
+You're also able to adjust the url the assets are loaded form. twemoji on the fastlane also includes the png and svg assets.
 To use them do this:

 ```scss
 $twemoji-asset-path: "/dist/assets/";